Ennoriel/svelte-reveal.js/README.md

 | :-------- | :--------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `options` | `Reveal.Options` | _optional_ — reveal.js options.
 See the [official documentation](https://revealjs.com/config/) and the [typescript source code](https://github.com/kwatanwa17/DefinitelyTyped/blob/master/types/reveal.js/index.d.ts). |

+If you want a specific route for each slide, do provide the option `{ hash: true }` and make sure that your presentation is wrapped in a `/[...slug]/+page.svelte` folder to unsure the page being redirected to your presentation.

-To load specific reveal.js plugins, you need to dynamically import them in an onMount function.
+To load specific reveal.js plugins, you need to dynamically import them in an onMount function:

 ```sv
 <script lang="ts">